Your Dog Won’t Drink Water? Top 5 Reasons Why & What You Can Do

 Let’s have a closer look at these reasons.

-When the weather is cooler and your dog is getting less exercise, your dog just isn’t that thirsty.
+If the weather is cooler and your dog is getting less exercise than normal, then your dog just isn’t that thirsty.
 If this is the reason, there is no need to worry!
-A slight decrease in his water consumption is no cause for alarm.
+A slight decrease in water consumption due to reduced activity is no cause for alarm.
 However, consult a vet if your dog persistently refuses to drink.

 Dogs should never go more than a day without water.

 Unfamiliar places and smells can be the reason why your dog doesn’t drink.
-Thanks to their acute sense of smell, dogs know how to distinguish between familiar and unfamiliar sources of water.
-When the smell of the water is not recognized as familiar, your dog may simply refuse to drink it.
+And thanks to their acute sense of smell, dogs know how to distinguish between familiar and unfamiliar sources of water.
+However if the smell of the water is not recognized as familiar, your dog may simply refuse to drink it.
 Planning a trip somewhere new?
 Here is what you should take care of:

 - Bring a bottle of water from home